srikanta98/product-analysis/README.md

 # Assignment for react R0uter

--This project was really cool.Click the following link to go to my project [Netlify link](https://monumental-scone-f2ca78.netlify.app/).
+- This project was really cool.Click the following link to go to my project [Netlify link](https://monumental-scone-f2ca78.netlify.app/).

 ## Scripts for this project

--you have to write:
+- you have to write:

 ### `Start the npm`

--Runs the app in the development mode......\
+- Runs the app in the development mode......\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

--If you make any change he page will reload......\
+- If you make any change he page will reload......\
--You can use console at any time.
+- You can use console at any time.

 ### `Test the npm`